junior-devleague/Array-For-Loops/README.md

 Declare a variable named `count` equal to 0

 ##increaseCount()
-You will be creating a function which will increment the count of a number in a div element
+You will be creating a function which will increment the count of a number in a div element.

 1. Create a variable named `countElement` that accesses the _DOM_ element `count`
 Hint: What is `count` equal to in the index.html?
 2. Assign the `countElement` innerHTML to `count`